 I wanted to use our leftover ham from smoking it the other night and thought I’d attempt to cook some pressure cooker ham and beans!
-Using dry Northern beans and a few other simple ingredients it came out great and was even delicious the next day for lunch.
-We’ve got a lot more easy Instant Pot recipes here too. (originally published 5/18, affiliate links present)
+Using dry Northern beans and a few other simple ingredients it came out great.
+Just another easy Instant Pot recipes. (originally published 5/18, affiliate links present)

 - 16 oz. dry Northern beans